Heinrich Kirchheim

-Heinrich Kirchheim (6 April 1882 – 14 December 1973) was a German generalleutnant who served in both World War I and World War II.
+Heinrich Georg Kirchheim (6 April 1882 – 14 December 1973) was a German generalleutnant who served in both World War I and World War II.
 He is also one of few German officers who were awarded the Pour le Mérite and the Knight's Cross of the Iron Cross.
 He also served as a deputy member on the "Court of Military Honour," a drumhead court-martial that expelled many of the officers involved in the 20 July Plot from the Army before handing them over to the People's Court.